UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Method

 These dimensions satisfy three requirements: \emph{visual observability} (scorable from street-view images), \emph{measurability} (1--10 continuous scale), and \emph{universality} (applicable across cities).

 \textbf{End-to-end dimension optimization.} The dimensions discovered above depend on the VLM's sampling temperature and the particular consensus exemplars presented.
 We close the loop with an automated search over dimension sets, optimising each perception category independently.
 Let $\mathcal{D}_c^{(t)}$ denote the dimension set generated at trial $t$ for category $c$.
-Each trial runs the full pipeline (dimension extraction $\to$ multi-agent scoring $\to$ LWRR calibration) on a fixed evaluation sample.
+Each trial runs the full pipeline (dimension extraction $\to$ multi-agent scoring $\to$ LWRR calibration) on the held-out validation split $\mathcal{D}_{\mathrm{val}}$.
 The per-category optimal set is: